 You can use three different shades of blue in one room and match it with other colors such as white or grey for accent.

 If you want to create a focal point of the living room, you can add one contrasting color such as burgundy or black sofa.

-If you already choose vibrant color combination, make sure you choose neutral tone for the furniture and accessories.
+If you already choose the vibrant color combination, make sure you choose a neutral tone for the furniture and accessories.